What is basal body temperature?

 What basal body thermometer should you use?

-To measure your basal body temperature (BBT), you can use either an electronic or a mercury thermometer.
+For tracking ovulation with BBT (basal body temperature), you can use either an electronic or a mercury thermometer.

 The one you choose is up to you.
 The main thing is to use it throughout the entire measurement period.